 7. Know When to Walk Away

 Knowing when to walk away from a task for a period of time will enable any leader to refocus on doing their best in a competitive environment.
+For example managing stress in times of crisis is a time when you need to step away and gather yourself first.

 8. Reduce Your Workload by Delegating